Description

 For more information on safe sleep, hibernation, standby and autopoweroff modes, see this article: http://apple.stackexchange.com/questions/113954/difference-between-autopoweroff-and-standby-in-pmset.
 Apple also has its own Knowledge Base articles discussing standby (http://support.apple.com/kb/ht4392) and autopoweroff (http://support.apple.com/kb/HT1757).

-3. In the Energy Saver pane in System Preferences, turn off "Wake for network access."
+3. In System Settings, select Battery or Energy Saver (depending upon your Mac model), click "Options" and then turn off "Wake for network access."
 That can sometimes cause your Mac to partially wake from sleep, resulting in "Disk ejected improperly" error messages even though the disk was ejected correctly.

 Note that this may still not be enough, as the Find My Mac feature may also periodically wake up the machine.
 To turn all "dark wake" features off, use this command in Terminal: